-The midfielder scored the only goal of the game to continue Clarence Seedorf side's recent run of form
+The midfielder scored the only goal of the game to continue Clarence Seedorf side's recent run of form.

-In what has been a largely disappointing campaign so far for the Rossoneri, there may yet be light at the end of the tunnel as their end-of-season resurgence under Clarence Seedorf continued at San Siro on Sunday.
+In what has been a largely disappointing campaign so far for the Rossoneri, there may yet be light at the end of the tunnel as its end-of-season resurgence under Clarence Seedorf continued at San Siro on Sunday.

 Montolivo, who netted in Milan's 3-1 victory at Catania earlier this season, scored the game's only goal in the 23rd minute thanks to a superb long-range effort.

 While a second goal proved elusive, Milan controlled the match and was aided by Fabian Rinaudo's late red card following an over-the-ball lunge on Philippe Mexes that resulted in a second booking.